Get exam ready for GCSE (9-1) English Literature - Part 4

 AO1 is a weighted assessment objective and requires candidates to:

-- Maintain a critical style and develop an informed personal response.
+Maintain a critical style and develop an informed personal response.

-There are two elements to this bullet point, maintaining a critical style and developing an informed critical response.
-The challenge for your students is how to do both: to write in a reasonably formal way, using appropriate terminology, and to develop that personal response.
-In many ways ‘personal response’ means trying to express what the text might mean to an audience, or reader, today.
-It is related to the idea of context – particularly the ‘context of reception’, how the text relates to our understanding of the world.
+In many ways ‘personal response’ means trying to express what the text might mean to an audience or a reader today.
+It is related to the idea of context – particularly the ‘context of reception’: how the text relates to our understanding of the world.
 The word ‘informed’ means that it is necessary for candidates to refer closely to the text in justifying these interpretations.

 Suggested activities